ReeceSmith14/Personal-Portfolio-Website/README.md

 - [Code Institute](https://codeinstitute.net/): For their tutorials, guidance, templates, examples, and mentorship.
 - [GitHub](https://github.com/): For their [Git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf).
 - [W3Schools](https://www.w3schools.com/): For their tutorials, examples and reference sheets.
+- [Markdown Guide](https://www.markdownguide.org/cheat-sheet/): For their cheatsheet on markdown.